Cape Town Digital Nomad Guide (2026)

 - Cape Town Digital Nomads Facebook Group

-- Nomadlist Cape Town
+- Cape Town DigiNomads

-- WhatsApp/Telegram groups (usually shared in FB communities)
+- WhatsApp/Telegram groups — usually shared in FB communities

-Language & Culture Tips
+Language Tips

 - Howzit? = How are you?